Egypt balloon crash kills 19, mostly foreign tourists

 The balloon crashed on the west bank of the Nile river, where many of the area's major historical sites are located.

 Konny Matthews, assistant manager of Luxor's Al Moudira hotel, said she heard an explosion at about 7 a.m.
-(5:00 a.m.
-British time).
+(0500 GMT).
 "It was a huge bang.
-It was a frightening bang, even though it was several kilometres away from the hotel," she said by phone.
+It was a frightening bang, even though it was several kilometers away from the hotel," she said by phone.
 "Some of my employees said that their homes were shaking."

 Ahmed Aboud, head of an association representing Luxor balloon operators, said the fire had begun in the pipe linking the gas canisters to the burner.
 He said it was an accident.